voidsculptorart/mics/README.md

 * **Deposited in the vault** (default behavior).
 The cryptocurrency is deposited in the vault and is transferred with the rest of the cryptocurrency.
 The entity whose claim request is executed, be it the owner or the thief, will also get the claim cost paid by other entity.
 The other entity will always lose money.

 * **Burnt**.
 Both entities which pay the claim cost will lose money, no matter whose claim request is executed.
+At some point, the loss incurred from the total paid claim costs will dwarf the cryptocurrency from the vault.

 * **Dropped to all the vaults** (from the blockchain).
 The claim cost which is dropped to a vault is proportional with the amount of cryptocurrency stored by the vault, only the amount of the claim cost token.